Skip to main

 • Successfully complete service-learning hours

-• Successfully complete a community engagement project in their third block of the course
+• Successfully complete a community engagement project in the 2nd and 3rd blocks

 Health Equity Scholars Logo